Llandysul

-Llandysul, also spelt Llandyssul, is a small town and community in the county of Ceredigion, Wales.
-As a community it consists of the townships of Capel Dewi, Horeb, Pontsian, Pren-gwyn, Tregroes, Rhydowen and the village of Llandysul itself.
+Llandysul, also spelt Llandyssul, is a town and community in the county of Ceredigion, Wales.
+As a community it consists of the townships of Capel Dewi, Horeb, Pontsian, Pren-gwyn, Tregroes, Rhydowen and the town of Llandysul itself.
 Llandysul lies in south Ceredigion in the valley of the River Teifi and is visited for its fishing and canoeing.
 The community had a population of 2732, as of 2011.
 The village itself has a population of 1484.

 Llandysul is also known as the home of Gwasg Gomer, one of the most prominent publishers of Welsh-interest and Welsh language books in Wales.
 The town is twinned with Plogonnec (Plogoneg) in Brittany, France.

-Etymology
+Toponymy

 The name of the town in Welsh is a combination of llan "church" and the mutated saint's name Tysul to mean "the church of St Tysul".